open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/traces.md

 ### Tracer

-A `Tracer` creates spans, where each span has information about what's happening for a given operation; for example a request in a service.
+A **tracer** creates spans, where each span has information about what's happening for a given operation; for example a request in a service.
 Tracers are created from `TracerProvider`s.
 In some languages, a global Tracer is already initialized for you.